rjspencer/docs/theming.md

 EventCity
 :	the city in which the event is taking place

+EventLikeCount
+:	the number of likes for the event

 EventState
 :	the state in which the event is taking place